dosasm/masm-tasm/doc/README.md

 ## :bulb:Extension Settings

 - `masmtasm.ASM.MASMorTASM` use `MASM` or `TASM`
-- `masmtasm.emu.emulator` use dosbox or msdos-player
+- `masmtasm.ASM.emulator` use dosbox or msdos-player
   - `DOSBox` more stable
   - `msdos-player`quiet, it runs in command prompt(CMD).
 So it cannot support GUI like `TD.exe`
   - `auto` auto select